Funding opportunity

 The Transition Pathways are used as the framework for this funding opportunity.
 There are several topics defined under each pathway.

-Since urban transition issues are intrinsically interconnected, proposals that address topics from more than one Transition Pathway are encouraged.
+Since urban transition issues are intrinsically interconnected, proposals which address topics from more than one Transition Pathway are encouraged.
 However, each proposal needs to choose one topic in a Transition Pathway that is closest to their subject as a guide.
 The proposal will be evaluated against the scope of its main Transition Pathway.
 Crosscutting characteristics will be considered in the assessment.

 15-minute City

 Mobility provides city dwellers with essential opportunities to organise and satisfy their daily needs.
 However, at the same time, the mobility sector is responsible for several challenges to sustainability, such as high levels of greenhouse gas emissions, air and noise pollution, which are significantly worse in urban areas.
-In this context, the 15mC TP Pathway in DUT promotes concepts, evidence and interventions that support urban mobility transitions.
+In this context, the 15mC Transition Pathway in DUT promotes concepts, evidence and interventions that support urban mobility transitions.

 To make our cities more liveable, inclusive and climate-neutral, the focus is set on 15-minute neighbourhoods that recognise different urban contexts.
 The focus lies on knowledge creation, transferability and implementation.
 Multiple, diverging pathways are necessary for reaching sustainable mobility and transport in different contexts, applying place-sensitive approaches.

 It underscores the need to acknowledge diverse starting points for cities and adaptability among various social groups.
-It emphasises the significance of considering lifestyles, inclusiveness, social cohesion and social justice within the proposed ideas and proposals.
+It emphasises the significance of considering lifestyles, inclusiveness, social cohesion, and social justice within the proposed ideas and proposals.

-The 15mC TP topics in this funding opportunity are focused on innovations for inclusive and youth-centric mobility systems, system innovation and proximity policies for sustainable city-regions as well as evidence for the urban mobility transition through data and indicators for effective decision-making, which specifically encourages approaches across the three Transition Pathways.
+The 15mC topics in this funding opportunity are focused on innovations for inclusive and youth-centric mobility systems, system innovation and proximity policies for sustainable city-regions as well as evidence for the urban mobility transition through data and indicators for effective decision-making, which specifically encourages approaches across the three Transition Pathways.

 • sustainable urban mobility